modesttree/Projeny/README.md

         * Create a new directory named `UnityProjects`
         * Done
         * After this, you will probably want to <a href="#workflow-create-project-command-line">create a project</a>

+* #### <a id="standardassets"></a>How do I import Unity's Standard Assets?

+Unity's Standard Assets actually makes for a good example of using Projeny, since all the standard asset packages depend on each other in some ways.

+For Unity version 5.3.4, we have extracted all the Standard Assets into their own Projeny packages, and also declared the proper dependencies for each using `ProjenyPackage.yaml` files.
+This can be downloaded as `StandardAssets-Unity5.3.4.zip` from the [releases page](https://github.com/modesttree/Projeny/releases/tag/v0.3.4).
+To use, you can extract `StandardAssets-Unity5.3.4.zip` into your UnityPackages folder and drag whichever Standard Assets package you need into your project via the projeny gui

 ## <a id="projeny-yaml"></a>Projeny.yaml reference